 Biden signs bill to include Amache Japanese Internment Camp Site in National Park Service

-WASHINGTON — President Joe Biden signed a bill March 18 that will add the Amache Japanese internment camp site to the National Park System.
+WASHINGTON — The U.S. Senate passed a bill Feb.
+14, 2022 that will add the Amache Japanese internment camp site to the National Park System.

 During World War II, the U.S. government moved more than 100,000 Japanese Americans to internment camps across the country, including the Granada Relocation Center in Colorado.
 It is more commonly known as Amache.
 The site held nearly 8,000 internees, making it the tenth largest city in Colorado at the time.

-The U.S. Senate passed the bill, which was backed by members of Colorado's congressional delegation, Feb.
-14. U.S. Senator Michael Bennet (D-Colo.) said the bill would “help ensure we never forget our nation’s shameful incarceration of Japanese Americans.”
+U.S. Senator Michael Bennet (D-Colo.) said the bill will “help ensure we never forget our nation’s shameful incarceration of Japanese Americans.”

 [Related: Lone senator blocks Japanese internment camp designation, draws ire]